Xav519/aws-report-project/README.md

 * **Lambda Function:** Python code to generate reports.
 * **IAM Roles:** Lambda and Scheduler roles with least privilege permissions.
 * **EventBridge Scheduler:** Triggers Lambda daily at 9 AM UTC.
-* **SES permissions:** The Lambda function’s IAM policy already allows sending emails via SES, but this functionality is not yet implemented in the Lambda code.
+* **SES permissions**: The Lambda function’s IAM policy already allows sending emails via SES, but this functionality is not yet implemented.
+To enable email notifications, a separate Lambda function could be created, triggered by new object creation in the `reports_bucket`.
+Additionally, all sender and recipient emails would need to be verified in SES for testing or production use.
 * **Data bucket:** Currently, the `data_bucket` has no source events or automated inputs.
 In a real-world scenario, it could be populated from other AWS services, such as S3 uploads from applications, API Gateway endpoints, or external data ingestion pipelines.